Advanced wireless solutions for home and industrial automation

 More information about ANT here.

-Bluetooth Smart is an exciting technology that is becoming a standard feature in PC's and mobile devices.
-Bluetooth Smart Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
-Bluetooth Smart devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
+Bluetooth low energy is an exciting technology that is becoming a standard feature in PC's and mobile devices.
+Bluetooth low energy Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
+Bluetooth low energy devices are the peripheral sensors that typically capture data and relay data to and from the hubs.

 The nRF24L Series is a market-leading series of devices for 2.4GHz proprietary applications.
 Based on an enhanced 8051 CPU and Nordic's radio technology, the nRF24L Series represents an extremely popular, cost-effective, and proven choice for 2.4GHz proprietary applications.